-Give these plenty of room to breathe and they’ll last you for a good while in the pantry!
+Give this produce plenty of room to breathe, and they'll last you for a good while in the pantry!

 VEGETABLES TO STORE ON THE COUNTER

-These vegetables do best sitting at room temperature!
-Putting them into the refrigerator before they’re ripened will actually mess up with ripening process, so the counter is the best spot for them to go.
+Like pantry vegetables, some vegetables last the longest at room temperature!
+Putting them into the refrigerator before they're ripened will actually mess up with the ripening process, so the counter is the best spot for them to go.

-- Avocado – Store them on the counter and keep them away from other fruit.
-If you need to ripen one quicker, wrap it in a paper sack with an apple.
-Once it’s ripened, it can be stored in the fridge to help it to keep for longer.
+- Avocado – Store these on the counter and keep them away from other fruit.
+If you need to ripen an avocado quickly, wrap it in a paper sack with an apple.
+Once it's ripened, store it in the refrigerator.

-- Tomato – Yes, we know, it’s actually a fruit!
-But since people eat them like veggies, that’s how we’re considering them.
-Leave them on the counter out of direct sunlight.
+- Tomato – Yes, we know, it's actually a fruit!
+But since people eat them like veggies, we're including them.
+Leave tomatoes on the counter out of direct sunlight.
 And whatever you do, keep them out of the fridge!

-- Cucumber – They actually don’t like the cold, so they do best at room temperature in a dry place.
-If you must have them cold, then wrap them in a paper towel, put them in a paper sack (left open) and store them in the door of the fridge where it’s the warmest.
+- Cucumber – They actually don't like the cold, so they do best at room temperature in a dry place.
+If you must have them cold, then wrap them in a paper towel, put them in an open paper sack, and store them in the door of the fridge where it's the warmest.

-Stick to those tips and you’ll have the freshest veggies in all the land. 😉
+Stick to these tips, and you'll have the freshest veggies in all the land. 😉

 VEGGIES TO STORE IN THE REFRIGERATOR

 Oh, the refrigerator.
-What a magic cold box that helps to keep so many vegetables at their peak freshness!
-Be sure to keep your fridge organized so that none of those goodies go to waste.
+What a magical cold box that helps keep so many vegetables at their peak freshness!
+Be sure to keep your fridge organized so none of those goodies go to waste.

-Also, keep in mind that any of these that need to be stored in the crisper should only be stored with other vegetables.
-Keep the fruit in their own crisper so that they don’t make the veggies ripen quicker.
+Also, keep in mind that any veggies stored in the crisper should only be stored with other vegetables.
+Keep the fruit in their own crisper, so they don't make the veggies ripen quicker.